 After our second year of attuning to the wheel of the year, in our third year, we walk the spiral of life.
 This is when we weave all the knowledge and skills you have developed into a finely crafted basket that will carry you through each stage of your life on this earth.

-Our cadence is slightly different this year, spending four weeks in deep exploration of each of the six stages of life in turn - infancy and childhood, adolescence, adulthood, motherhood, menopause and elderhood - starting in the Spring and carrying all the way through to Winter.
+Our cadence is slightly different this year, spending dedicated time in deep exploration of each of the six stages of life in turn - infancy and childhood, adolescence, adulthood, motherhood, menopause and elderhood - starting in the Spring and carrying all the way through to Winter.

 As we take each step walking the spiral, we weave in the elements, the doshas, the tissues and the pathways.
 We weave in the seasons and the ebb and flow of their energies.
 We weave in our 24 old friends and our final set of 12 new herbal familiars.
 We weave in the common messages and imbalances that naturally arrive with each stage of life.
 We weave in the most suitable forms of herbal remedies and expand our formulating to include up to seven herbs.
 We weave in more intricate patterns of listening to others.
 We weave in our questioning of the status quo and what messages and meanings we've been told to accept and expect at each stage of life.